 - Bake for another 25-35 minutes or until the topping is a golden brown.
 Test the pumpkin filling with a toothpick as well.
 If it comes out clean, then it’s ready!

-- Let cool for about an hour before serving.
+- Let cool slightly before serving.
 Store in the refrigerator.

 Notes